pranigopu/autonomousNavigation/brainstorming/multi-agent-path-planning.md

 Start date: 2025-02-24

 # Problem statement
 In essential terms, we are dealing with a **search problem** with 3 essential capabilities given to the searching agent: (1) detect obstacles/collisions from a given position, (2) search and obtain possible movement positions, (3) move to a possible movement position.

-**Epistemological note**: _A broader context cannot be contradicted by a narrower context that is subsumed by it, due to (a) the law of non-contradiction, and (b) the self-evident nature of identity, i.e. of similarities and differences, which is key to grasping a narrower context as being subsumed by a broader context causally and/or logically._

-What is currently available:

-- Extensible obstacle detection
-    - Can detect cellular obstacles
-    - Can detect bounding-box obstacles
-    - Can incorporate agent dimensions
-- Spatial querying for possible movement positions

-What we need, hence, is a generalisable solution for cooperative path planning, i.e. generalisable logic to handle dynamic obstacles (i.e. other agents) within path planning.
+What we are seeking is generalisable solution for cooperative path planning, i.e. generalisable logic to handle dynamic obstacles (i.e. other agents) within path planning.
 If we can implement and test this solution in a simpler environment while ensuring that the solution's logic relies only on essentials and not on implementation-specific details (e.g. the specific method of obstacle detection and agent movement), we can generalise this logic for any grid-based environment and navigation.

 **NOTE**: _Agent dimension and orientation are subsumed within obstacle detection, since these factors are key to detecting collisions with other bounding boxes in the environment (dynamic or static)._